Close Menu

 Lead Warning Statement: “Housing built before 1978 may contain lead-based paint.
 Lead from paint, paint chips, and dust can pose health hazards if not managed properly.
 Lead exposure is especially harmful to young children and pregnant women.
 Before renting pre-1978 housing, lessors must disclose the presence of lead-based paint and/or lead-based paint hazards in the dwelling.
 Lessees must also receive a federally approved pamphlet on lead poisoning prevention.”

-Statement disclosing presence of known lead-based paint and/or lead based paint hazards.
+Statement disclosing the presence of known lead-based paint and/or lead-based paint hazards.
 List of records or reports pertaining to lead-based paint and/or lead-based paint hazards that were provided to the lessee or if no records or reports are available, the lessor shall so indicate.

 A statement by the lessee affirming receipt of the information in (2) and (3) and lead hazard information pamphlet